 In this article, we’re going to show you how to use this incredible technology to create an outstanding project manager resume that attracts attention and gets interviews.

 What is a Mind Map?

-A mind map is actually a straightforward technology that promotes learning of new information through visuals.
-Essentially, it’s a diagram showing one central idea and many more sub-concepts, thus structuring the information in a way that allows to better analyze, comprehend, recall, and generate new ideas.
+A mind map is actually a straightforward technology that promotes the learning of new information through visuals.
+Essentially, it’s a diagram showing one central idea and many more sub-concepts, thus structuring the information in a way that allows it to better analyze, comprehend, recall, and generate new ideas.

-Mind maps are used for a variety of purposes, including planning, problem solving, note taking, brainstorming, understanding complex concepts, studying, creating presentations and documents, visualizing thought processes, and many more.
+Mind maps are used for a variety of purposes, including planning, problem-solving, note-taking, brainstorming, understanding complex concepts, studying, creating presentations and documents, visualizing thought processes, and many more.